 Neither City of Oakland Nor A’s Had Made Significant Progress

-Indeed, the EIFD was on its way to being two years late in being established, and because (as Mayor Schaaf admitted to me in an interview below) her City of Oakland staff wasn’t the one I worked in back before the turn of the 21st Century, and so lacked redevelopment know-how (California Governor Jerry Brown did away with California redevelopment law in 2011, only to bring a simpler version of it back in 2015 after realizing his error), which was her short-hand way of saying they did not know tax increment financing TIF.
+Indeed, the EIFD was on its way to being two years late in being established, and because (as Mayor Schaaf admitted to me in an interview below) her City of Oakland staff wasn’t the one I worked in back before the turn of the 21st Century, and so lacked redevelopment tax increment financing know-how (California Governor Jerry Brown did away with California redevelopment law in 2011, only to bring a simpler version of it back in 2015 after realizing his error), which was her short-hand way of saying they did not know tax increment financing aka “TIF”.

-Since much of the deal between the A’s and the City of Oakland depended on the use of TIF to generate revenue to pay for a bond issue for 1) the sea-level-rise infrastructure adjustment, and 2) street improvements off-site and affordable housing and community benefits, not having that tool in place was concerning to the A’s.
+Since much of the deal between the A’s and the City of Oakland depended on the use of TIF to generate revenue to pay for a bond issue for 1) the sea-level-rise infrastructure adjustment, and 2) street improvements off-site and affordable housing and community benefits, Oakland Government not having that tool in place in a timely fashion was concerning to the A’s.
+What follows is how that started.

-Seeds: The Oakland A’s Start Leaving For Las Vegas
+Seeds: Spring Of 2021, The Oakland A’s Start Leaving For Las Vegas

 In the Zennie62 YouTube July 6th, 2021 livestream interview, Dave Kaval, the A’s President, said with all clarity that getting the TIF zone done was a major piece of the Howard Terminal Ballpark fiscal puzzle.
 Kaval also said that it was the slow pace of the project compared to the organization’s new facilities needs and timing that caused the team and Major League Baseball to decide to focus more seriously on Las Vegas.
 This one: